Ravipandey16/Vehicle-Sales-Analysis/README.md

                                       Dashboard  & Report Creation
 ![Vechiles Data](https://github.com/user-attachments/assets/6253d7e4-e828-4da8-8d7e-0d9d2aeed739)

 We can create a dashboard element where all of this information is summarized on one page.
-Combine all visualizations into a cohesive dashboard that allows users to interact with the data through filters and slicers (e.g., by year).
+Combine all visualizations into a cohesive dashboard that allows users to interact with the data through filters and slicers (e.g., by year).<br>
 In this vehicle's dataset report using Power BI, you aim to create an interactive experience where clicking on any company will reveal detailed information about the company, its location, sales data, product information, and more.
 Here's how you can approach and explain the features of this report in detail:

                                       Interactive Report Features